University campus in New Jersey

 engineering

-Web Development Transfer Pathways in New Jersey
+Transfer Pathways for Web Development Degrees in New Jersey

 State Transfer System

-New Jersey provides robust transfer pathways for web development students pursuing an associate's degree at a community college and then transferring to a four-year institution.
+New Jersey provides strong transfer pathways for web development students pursuing an associate's degree at a community college and then transferring to a four-year institution.
 The state operates NJ Transfer, an official course equivalency database that helps students identify how credits earned at one New Jersey institution will apply at another (NJ Transfer).
 This system significantly streamlines the transfer process, reducing course duplication and time-to-degree.
 New Jersey's 39 two-year institutions collectively produce strong web development talent: Essex County College graduated 30 completions, Ocean County College 23 completions, and Mercer County Community College 20 completions in 2023 (IPEDS).
 Many community college graduates successfully transfer to bachelor's programs at Rowan University, Rutgers University-New Brunswick, and other four-year institutions.

 How Transfers Work